 Ambassador Muchanga further highlighted the importance of inclusivity in economic development and the opportunities that the AfCFTA brings, as well as the need for information and statistics on African Trade and digitization in the implementation of the AfCFTA.

-Dr. Morsy on the other hand emphasised the need for safety for women in trade, especially the cross-border traders and the informal sector, the importance of capacity building, mentorship and training for women in financial literacy and the need for advocacy and awareness creation to involve in the women implementation of the AFCFTA i.
-Creating a Conducive Environment for Integration of Women and Young people into AfCFTA
+Dr. Morsy on the other hand emphasised the need for safety for women in trade, especially the cross-border traders and the informal sector, the importance of capacity building, mentorship and training for women in financial literacy and the need for advocacy and awareness creation to involve women in the implementation of the AfCFTA.